 NCTE Announces 2022 Early Career Educator of Color Leadership Award Honorees

-2022 cohort includes twelve literacy educators from across the United States.
+2022 cohort includes six literacy educators from across the United States.

 FOR IMMEDIATE RELEASE